oracleNetworkProtocol/plugchain/docs/cli-client/tx.md

 Note the `signature` in the `signed.json` should no longer be empty after signing.

-Now it's ready to [broadcast the signed tx](#plugchaind-tx-broadcast) to the PLUGChain Hub.
+Now it's ready to [broadcast the signed tx](#plugchaind-tx-broadcast) to the Plug Chain Hub.

 ## plugchaind tx broadcast